Notes to myself: Lessons from a seasoned cloud software product manager

-The challenge for product management and development teams is to keep the balance between desirable, feasible and viable with the given organizational constraints, timelines and quality standards.
+The challenge for product management, product owners and development teams is to keep the balance between desirable, feasible and viable with the given organizational constraints, timelines and quality standards.
 There is no single person or leader which can alone assess all three dimensions at a time.
-You need a team to get all perspectives in a common picture.
+You need a team to get all perspectives into a common picture.
 Try to teeter-totter with a team and try to achieve a balance then you know how hard it is to counterbalance desirability, feasibility and viability.

 After you have found this delicate balance the next challenge is to execute within the given constraints of your organization, unpredictable changes and surprises regarding complexity.
 Changing timelines, compromising quality standards or reducing your scope are the three potential options you have to deal with the unforeseen.